smurferson1/MineControl/README.md

 # MineControl

-A power tool for temperature management, scheduling, and data aggregation during casual cryptocurrency mining, mainly for us plebs with a single GPU and CPU running **Windows**.
-It can automatically keep your miners and hardware running within your parameters and give more data about what's going on (e.g. charts, averages, kWh).
+A power tool for temperature management, scheduling, and data aggregation during casual cryptocurrency mining.
+For us plebs with a single GPU and CPU running **Windows**.
+It can automatically keep your miners and hardware running within your parameters and give you data about what's going on (e.g. charts, averages, kWh).
 This is accomplished by:
 - Reading temperatures and other sensor data from an external hardware monitor app.
 - Setting GPU power profile via an external GPU controller app.
-- Optionally managing execution of a GPU and/or CPU mining application and charting/logging their output centrally.
+- Optionally managing execution of an external GPU and/or CPU mining app and charting/logging their output centrally.
-- Finding relevant data in the raw external app text with customizable regular expressions.
+- Finding relevant data in raw text with customizable regular expressions.

 Specific hardware monitor and GPU controller applications are not mentioned in order to avoid legal issues, but the default configuration happens to be compatible with the most popular hardware monitor and GPU controller applications for NVIDIA GPUs.
 Hint: they rhyme with **RidesharePimpo** and **MakeThemCry ButterChurner**.